harness/developer-hub/docs/platform/connectors/cloud-providers/ref-cloud-providers/gcs-connector-settings-reference.md

 #### Custom Parameters

-You can add attribute condition in you Workload Identity Pools under Workload Identity Federation.
+You can add attribute conditions in your Workload Identity Pools under Workload Identity Federation.

 ![](./static/workload_pools.png)